Villa Devoto

 Villa Devoto is a neighborhood or district located in the northwestern area of the city of Buenos Aires, Argentina.
-Its administrative limits are defined by Lope de Vega, General Paz, San Martín, and Francisco Beiró Avenues; and Joaquín V. González, Baigorría, and Campana streets.
+Its administrative limits are defined by Lope de Vega, General Paz, San Martín, and Francisco Beiró Avenues; and Joaquín V. González, Baigorria, and Campana streets.

 Villa Devoto, a primarily middle class to upscale neighborhood, is characterized by quiet tree-lined streets and is often considered as The Garden of Buenos Aires.
 A lower-density, wealthy residential subsection known as Devoto R is located around Arenales Square, in the ward's north-central section.

 Villa Devoto is served by the FC Urquiza and FC San Martín commuter railway lines.